 I'd get term life insurance in place by the end of the week.
 Compare prices on term, because you'll be surprised at the difference some companies charge for term insurance.
 Make sure you get good 15- to 20-year level terms policies valued at 10 to 12 times your annual incomes.

 * Dave Ramsey is America's trusted voice on money and business.
-He has authored four New York Times best-selling books: Financial Peace, More Than Enough, The Total Money Makeover and EntreLeadership.
-His newest book, written with his daughter Rachel Cruze, is titled Smart Money Smart Kids.
-It releases on April 22nd.
+He has authored five New York Times best-selling books: Financial Peace, More Than Enough, The Total Money Makeover, EntreLeadership and Smart Money Smart Kids.
 The Dave Ramsey Show is heard by more than 8 million listeners each week on more than 500 radio stations.
 Follow Dave on Twitter at @DaveRamsey and on the web at daveramsey.com.